 What benefits will the project bring?

-The Chokecherry and Sierra Madre Wind Energy Project (CCSM Project) will have the wind turbines and electric infrastructure necessary to reliably and cost-effectively generate over 3,000 megawatts of clean, sustainable electricity.
+The Chokecherry and Sierra Madre Wind Energy Project (CCSM Project) will have the wind turbines and electric infrastructure necessary to reliably and cost-effectively generate clean, sustainable electricity.
 It is situated on land that has some of the best winds in the state and in the country.
 The project area has Class 6 and 7 winds, which are the highest wind classes.
-Final turbine models have yet to be selected, but each turbine is anticipated to provide 4 MW to 6 MW of nameplate capacity.
+Final turbine models have yet to be selected, but each turbine is anticipated to provide 4 MW to 7 MW of nameplate capacity for a total estimated capacity of 3,500 MW.
 The wind project is estimated to produce enough clean electricity to power approximately 1 million households, resulting in a reduction in CO2 emissions of 7 million to 11 million tons per year.
-The wind turbines will be constructed in two phases of about 1,500 MW each.
+The wind turbines will be constructed in two phases of about 1,800 MW each.
 Phase I consists of about 225 turbines, and Phase II consists of about 375 turbines.

 In addition, this wind project will: